Gratts27/Gratts27/README.md

 - 👋 Hi, I’m Swaraj!
-- 👀 I’m interested in React Native, Node js and Automation
+- 👀 I’m interested in React, React Native, Node js and Automation
-- 🌱 I’m currently learning React
 - 📫 You can reach me at www.linkedin.com/in/swaraj-chawathe

 <!---